DylanMeeus/springboot_jwt_blog/_posts/2014-05-14-windows-azure-acs-alternative-replacement.markdown

 When it was released about 4 years ago, ACS was great.
 It lowered the bar of entry to advanced identity scenarios considerably.
 Whole chapters of our [Claims Identity Guide](http://www.amazon.com/Claims-Based-Identity-Control-Patterns-Practices/dp/0735640599) were [focused on ACS](http://msdn.microsoft.com/en-us/library/hh446535.aspx)!
 However since its release:

-* Microsoft has not continued to innovate much on it.
+* There hasn't been much innovation much on it.
-* It is hard to find updated documentation
+* It is hard to find updated documentation.
-* The dashboard has stayed the same for years
+* The dashboard has stayed the same for years.
 * Only a very limited number of IdPs are supported.
 * Visual Studio __Add STS Reference__ and other integrated tools are not available anymore.
 Configuring ACS on existing solutions is not as easy as it was.
 * Yesterday, Yahoo! connections broke.
-The issue has not been resolved yet.
+It took a while for it to be resolved.
+* It's roadmap is unclear.

 Many customers with apps configured to use ACS have asked us how difficult it is to replace it with Auth0.
 It turns out it is very, very easy.